davidsneighbour/hugo-debug/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/6f080031f82149f0a2f8e7ebdccfcc9f)](https://www.codacy.com/gh/dnb-hugo/debugprint/dashboard)

-Hugo's missing debugging partial.
+Hugo's missing debugging partials.

 ## Notes

-- This is not a standalone theme.
-This is a Hugo module to use while you are developing your theme or website.
+- This is a Hugo module to use while you are developing your theme or website.
 - The original of this module can be found at [kaushalmodi/hugo-debugprint](https://github.com/kaushalmodi/hugo-debugprint).
-- This version is adapted to work with dnb-hugo themes and components.
+- This version is adapted to work with dnb-hugo themes and components and adds more ways to debug.
 - If in doubt, use [@kaushalmodi's version](https://github.com/kaushalmodi/hugo-debugprint).

 ## Installation